A Program for Monetary Stability

-A Program for Monetary Stability is a book by the US economist Milton Friedman.
+A Program for Monetary Stability is a book by the American economist Milton Friedman.
 It has been published by Fordham University Press in 1960 with consecutive re-prints appearing in 1961, 1963, 1965, 1969, 1970, 1975, and 1980.
 In the Prefatory Note Friedman states that the book is a revised and expanded version of the third of the Moorhouse I. X. Millar Lecture Series, which he gave at Fordham University in October 1959.
 At the same time, he claims that the book has resulted from the joint research with Anna Schwartz under the NBER project.